FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 A chewing dog is often a bored dog.
 If your dog has become destructive, they will show this in several ways.
 Alongside chewing the metal bars of their cage, your dog will destroy items around your home.
 Boredom is a problem for all dog owners, particularly those who are busy in their daily lives.
 Your dog requires plenty of exercises, no matter what size they are .
-Even small breeds need to enjoy a walk with their owner to stay mentally active.
+Even small breeds need to enjoy a walk with their owner or a visit to the dog park to stay mentally active.

 A regular walk is a good idea for pet parents asking a dog from chewing on a metal crate?
 A regular walk will keep your dog mentally and physically active to improve her mood and happiness levels.
 A regularly walked dog is a dog who will be too tired to cause a lot of damage to your home.
 When it comes to boredom, a simple solution is more often than not is giving your dog more exercise.

 This may seem like an obvious answer but train your dog not to chew on her crate.
-Positive reinforcement is one of the training tools shown to have a positive impact on problem behavior.
+Just like with training everything from basic obedience to dealing with a dog with a biting habit, positive reinforcement is one of the training tools shown to have a positive impact on problem behavior.
 Offer praise and treats for her good behavior when she is close to her crate and not chewing.
 Command your dog to stop chewing when you see her indulge in this behavior.
 After stopping the bad behavior provide a chew toy to redirect her away from the bars of her crate.